 2. Leave Yourself Plenty of Time

 Most trail runners already have experience running on the road or on a treadmill.
-This is a theme you’ll find throughout this article: don’t think that prepares you 100% for this different environment.
+This is a theme you’ll find throughout this article: Don’t think road running prepares you 100% for this different environment.

-For instance, when you go on the road, the distance you’re about to run, as well as your average speed, allows you to figure out how much time you will need for the exercise.
-There’s an ‘average mile’ timing spot for a reason.
+For instance, when you go on the road, the distance you’re about to run and your average speed allow you to figure out how much time you will need for the exercise.
+There’s an ‘average mile’ timing metric for a reason.
 The trails, though?
 That’s a different animal.